burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 Poisson processes, Gaussian processes, Branching processes, Linear filters, ARMA models, Markov discrete and continuous-time chains, elements of queuing theory.

 The course has time-limited exams.
 The course is very interesting and [prof. David Bolin](https://www.kaust.edu.sa/en/study/faculty/david-bolin) is a very interactive professor and a nice professor.
 If you're familiar with Probability Theory, Functional Analysis it will help in the first part of the course.
-But not relax too much!

 ## CS 398 Graduate Seminar